avikaprasad22/GeneScope/index.md

     if (response.ok) {
       appendMessage('assistant', data.response);
-      console.log('DNA Bot response:', data.response);  // This should log the response } else {
+      console.log('DNA Bot response:', data.response);  // This should log the response speakText(data.response);  // ← This makes the AI speak
+    } else {
       console.error('Error from backend:', data.error); // Log if the backend sends an error appendMessage('assistant', `Error: ${data.error}`);